LSSTDESC/surveycodex/docs/parameters.md

 The classical name or abbreviation for the survey.
 Most often this is how the survey is referred to.
 In case of an ambiguity, for instance when a survey has several instruments, the name of the instrument should be added as a suffix (e.g. `Euclid_VIS`).

+#### `description`

+A bit of context around the survey: on which telescope, with which instrument, wide survey or a specific deep field.

 #### `pixel_scale`

 Size of a square pixel on the sky.